feizc/DiT-MoE/README.md

 ### 3. Download Models and Data

-We are processing it as soon as possible, the model weights, data and used scripts for results reproduce will be released within two weeks continuously :)
+The model weights, data and used scripts for results reproduce are listed as follows.

 We use sd vae in this [link](https://huggingface.co/feizhengcong/DiT-MoE/tree/main/sd-vae-ft-mse).